 For this very reason, smoke from herbal mixes is used to aid lung, brain, and skin function according to one study that aggregated information from 50 countries over 5 continents.
 Further research is also being conducted around smoke-based remedies — the advantages are rapid delivery to the brain, more efficient absorption by the body, and lower costs of production.

-Based on this knowledge, my hypothesis is that smudging also reduces negative thoughts and clears our spiritual bodies of negative energies by 94%.
+Based on this knowledge, I’d say that smudging also reduces negative thoughts and clears our spiritual bodies of negative energies by 94%.